 Nursing home negligence and abuse have unfortunately become very common in the U.S. Residential care facilities often hire employees with backgrounds that include abuse and neglect, for a job that requires them to protect patients.
 Abuse is also prevalent among in-patients.
 If you suspect the unfortunate has happened to yourself or a loved one, a nursing home abuse attorney at Petro Accident and Injury Attorneys can help protect you or your loved one from any further mistreatment.

-According to Medicare & Medicaid Services / National Center on Elder Abuse: 97% of nursing homes failed to have sufficient staff to meet one or more federal staffing requirements; 44% of residents were found to have been abused in nursing homes; 95% of residents reported being neglected or have seen others neglected; and 50% of nursing home staff admit to mistreating residents.
+According to Medicare & Medicaid Services / National Center on Elder Abuse: 97% of nursing homes failed to have sufficient staff to meet one or more federal staffing requirements; 44% of residents were found to have been abused in nursing homes; 95% of residents reported being neglected or have seen others neglected, and 50% of nursing home staff admitted to mistreating residents.

 If you or a loved one suspects negligence or abuse, it is imperative that you retain a nursing home negligence/abuse attorney who can ensure that your loved one does not continue to be mistreated.
-Petro Accident and Injury Attorneys has the experience necessary to ensure you are compensated for your loved one’s damages, and that abuse and neglect is prevented from happening again.
+Petro Accident and Injury Attorneys have the experience necessary to ensure you are compensated for your loved one’s damages, and that abuse and neglect are prevented from happening again.